carajbro/Intervening_on_CC-HIV_disparities/README.md

 # **Impact of cervical cancer and HIV interventions on cervical cancer burden among women living with HIV**

-This repository includes model outputs for the DRIVE model (cervical cancer incident case counts, crude cervical cancer incidence rates, HIV prevalence) between 2001 and 2071, with projections beginning in 2021.
+This repository includes model outputs for the DRIVE model (cervical cancer incident case counts, crude cervical cancer incidence rates, HIV prevalence) between 2001 and 2071, with future projections beginning in 2021.
+The analysis is published at https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0301997 .

 We modeled four additive scenarios: